ThatOneBro/almost-done/README.md

 # AlmostDone
-Take your projects from AlmostDone🚧 to Done✅
+Take your projects from AlmostDone 🚧 to Done ✅

 ## Purpose
 This app is designed to serve a few purposes: